 Here you will learn what is the difference between SO and SUCH.

-Watch my short English learning video lesson, scroll down to read the transcript and examples.
+Watch my short English learning video lesson, scroll down to read the transcript and complete an interactive quiz .

 Share and help other students to improve English skills